bixlabs/authentication/README.md

 ```bash
 $ go test -cover -v ./...
 ```
-* this will run all the test files in the project.
+* This will run all the test files in the project.
 * Test should be in the same folder of the file they are testing and the file name of the test must have the suffix `_test`, if you see the example in _test_ folder you will get it right away.
 * Gomega is being used for improving assertion mechanism.